Jay-Idrees/Legit-Password-Generator-JQUERY/readme.md

 This project is designed to create an application that an employee can use to generate a random password based on criteria they’ve selected.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.
 I developed this application during the second week of full-stack bootcap at Columbia University.
 Publication date 10/1/2020 <br />

 Password criteria:
--Between 8 and 128 characters
+- Between 8 and 128 characters
--The user will have options to include lowercase, uppercase, numbers and symbols
+- The user will have options to include lowercase, uppercase, numbers and symbols

 [Link to the Legit password generator](https://jidrees.github.io/Legit-Password-Generator-JQUERY/)